cloudmesh-community/book/chapters/msg/graphql.md

 ### Arguments :o:

-Unlike REST services where you can pass parameters via query parameters(GET) or request body(POST) in your request, in GraphQL you can provide every field an argument which makes easy for fetching data.
-These arguments can be of scalar type, enumeration type etc.
+Unlike REST services where you can pass parameters as part of a request via query parameters through *GET* or a request body thorough *POST*, in GraphQL you can provide to every field an argument restrictiong the data returned to only the information that you need.
+This reduces the traffic for returning the information that is needed without doing the postprocessing on the client.
+The restricting arguments can be of scalar type, enumeration type and others.

-Query
+Let use look at an example where through a query we only aske for emplyees with the age of 29.

+:o: TODO: as age discrimination in the US is serious, we want to come up with a better example.
+Or describe a scenario where fecthing the 29 year olds makes sense.
+Maybe we can do department?

 ```graphql
 {